Students, Faculty and Staff are advised to get flu

 faculty, staff, retirees and retiree spouses — while supplies last.
 Students are

-asked to bring their SMU IDs to the Health Center and
+asked to bring their SMU IDs to the Health Center.

 The Health Center's normal operating hours,